 ACTIVITY ANTICIPATED MILESTONE DPNR will finalize this IUP by incorporating public comments and make copies of the final plan available to the Sub-Recipients listed on the PPL.
-September 30, 2023 All Sub-Recipients listed above the funding line on the PPL must submit a project schedule within 3 months of DPNR issuing the finalized IUP to the Sub-Recipient.
-December 30, 2023 All Sub-Recipients listed above the funding line on the PPL must submit a complete grant application package within 12 months of DPNR issuing the finalized IUP to the Sub-Recipients.
-September 30, 2024
+September 2024 All Sub-Recipients listed above the funding line on the PPL must submit a project schedule within 3 months of DPNR issuing the finalized IUP to the Sub-Recipient.
+December 2024 All Sub-Recipients listed above the funding line on the PPL must submit a complete grant application package within 12 months of DPNR issuing the finalized IUP to the Sub-Recipients.
+September 2025 Sub-Award Agreements between DPNR and the Sub-Recipients must be executed within 45 days of the submittal of the complete grant application package.
+(During this time the VICIG program will review design plans and environmental assessment reports) 45 days after submittal of final application package Sub-Recipients will be required to begin construction within six (6) months of the execution of the Sub-Award Agreement.
+6 months after execution of sub- award agreement